hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 broadcast for both the Hindus and marūnmatta-s to see and hear.
 If you think that it is impossible, we hear that a Japanese lord made it happen to the pretasādhakas in the past, and we have had Bhāgurāyaṇa.
-As for R\&R I think they should be given the mṛtyu-daṇḍa and not waste the tax-payer’s money.
-And Vidrum I do hope you get your closure with R\&R.”
+As for R&R I think they should be given the mṛtyu-daṇḍa and not waste the tax-payer’s money.
+And Vidrum I do hope you get your closure with R&R.”
 Gardabh: “All that will never happen.
 You are just being a cruel girl.”

 Vidrum: “I have already got it: even if not total, it is a liberating closure.
 I doubt you have seen the details that came out during these cases.
 Apparently Meghana was waiting for none other Sher Khan’s junior partner Awrangzeb Khan at the sitting area in the Manorañjanodyānam.
-That was when R\&R clobbered her and then threw her corpse out of their van on the middle of the SCB road.
-R\&R’s skirmish with the marūnmatta-s was apparently precipitated by this.”
+That was when R&R clobbered her and then threw her corpse out of their van on the middle of the SCB road.
+R&R’sskirmish with the marūnmatta-s was apparently precipitated by this.”

-Lootika: “Vrishchika, did you hear that\!
+Lootika: “Vrishchika, did you hear that!
 Let’s be going.”
-Vrishchika: “Vow\!
-We must stop at Somakhya’s house on the way home\!”
+Vrishchika: “Vow!
+We must stop at Somakhya’s house on the way home!”

 ◊◊◊◊